cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code III*

-The human readable form of Code III declared above translates to *“create a 64 bit Ubuntu 16.04 droplet in the London 1 region and give it a size of 1gb and a hostname of web-1.”*  It’s worthy of note that a few things in the resource declaration above are standard.
-The `resource` keyword is standard, `digitalocean_droplet` is standard, this is how Terraform represent’s Digital Ocean’s droplets—it varies for other cloud providers, for example, `aws_instance` for AWS’ EC2 and `google_compute_instance` for Google’s VM.
-The `web` word is arbitrary, it serves the purpose of an identifier in this declaration, as such, you can choose whatever name pleases you.
+The human readable form of *Code III* declared above translates to *“create a 64 bit Ubuntu 16.04 droplet in the London 1 region and give it a size of 1gb and a hostname of web-1.”*  It’s worthy of note that some  things in the resource declaration above are standard.
+The `resource` keyword is standard, `digitalocean_droplet` is standard, this is how Terraform represent’s Digital Ocean’s droplets.
+It varies for other cloud providers, for example, `aws_instance` for AWS’ EC2 and `google_compute_instance` for Google’s VM.
+The `web` word is arbitrary, it serves the purpose of an identifier in this declaration, as such, you can choose whatever name you're most comfortable with.
 The other declaration inside the curly braces are standard and required.
 For information on how it’s declared for other providers, please consult the Terraform documentation.

 With the code above, we have successfully declared a valid Terraform provider and created an associated resource.
-To run this command see its effect, we will run `terraform apply` on our console.
+To run this command and see its effect, we will run `terraform apply` on our console.
 At this point, Terraform will initiate a communication link with Digital Ocean and if everything goes well, create us a valid and ready to use droplet.
 This is a rather simplistic way of doing things and we will be diving deeper in the course of this article.

 **Variables**

 In *code II*, we created a Digital Ocean provider and provided it with an API token.
 While this get’s the job done, it’s not entirely the best way to deal with this problem.
 This is where the concept of a variables comes in.
 Like many traditional programming languages, Terraform also has a concept of a variable, albeit declared differently.

 In ES6 for instance, a variable can be declared with either the `const` or the `let` keyword.
-For instance
+Like what we have below:
 {% highlight javascript %}
 const name = "Bob Jones";
 let age = 70;